lukasbrunner/lukasbrunner.github.io/_pages/open_science.md

 ### Sub-grid variability: code accompanying Brunner et al <a href="https://doi.org/10.1088/1748-9326/ade1ef" target="_blank">2025</a>

-In our 2025 paper we developed the concepts of sub-grid variability and sub-gird anomaly to quantify the information missed at coarse (CMIP6-like) resolutions compared to new km-scale models.
+In our 2025 paper we developed the concepts of sub-grid variability and sub-grid anomaly to quantify the information missed at coarse (CMIP6-like) resolutions compared to new km-scale models.
-    The code to calculate these metrics and to recreate the figures from the paper <a href="https://github.com/lukasbrunner/Brunner_etal_2025_ERL" target="_blank">GitHub</a> or in the code freeze for the paper on <a href="https://doi.org/10.5281/zenodo.15613611" target="_blank">Zenodo</a>.
+    The code to calculate these metrics and to recreate the figures from the paper is available on <a href="https://github.com/lukasbrunner/Brunner_etal_2025_ERL" target="_blank">GitHub</a> or in the code freeze for the paper on <a href="https://doi.org/10.5281/zenodo.15613611" target="_blank">Zenodo</a>.

 ### Scripts for calculating ETCCDI indices